25 Best Elopement Locations in Virginia

 11. Crabtree Falls

 What it is: One of the highest cascading waterfalls in the Eastern US, in the Blue Ridge.
-Permit: Check with George Washington National Forest Best for: Dramatic waterfall elopements, spring and early summer Insider tip: The falls are stunning but the hike is significant.
+Permit: Check with George Washington and Jefferson National Forests Best for: Dramatic waterfall elopements, spring and early summer Insider tip: The falls are stunning but the hike is significant.
 This is for couples willing to hike in ceremony attire.

 12. Humpback Rocks (Blue Ridge Parkway Mile 5.8)